Fire and rescue services

 To help protect yourself from violent crime:

 Get immediate medical help if you're a victim of violent crime, especially sexual assault.
-The risk of HIV/AIDS is high.
+The risk of HIV/AIDS is high, and post-exposure prophylaxis (PEP) HIV medication needs to be taken within 72 hours of the incident for it to be effective.

 Theft from vehicles is common.

 Thieves target cars stopped at intersections.
-In Harare, remain alert on the way to the airport and along Churchill, Borrowdale, and Masvingo-Beitbridge roads.
+In Harare, remain alert on the way to and from the airport and along Churchill, Borrowdale, and Masvingo-Beitbridge roads.

 Thieves also slash the tyres of cars parked or stopped in traffic.
 When someone stops to change their tyre, thieves rob them.